Most dogs have or will pick up fleas at some point in their lives to the frustration of conscientious owners. But how do dogs get fleas?

 Flea hotspot #3 – Pet facilities

-Indoor areas where other dogs frequent pose a risk of fleas for your pet.
-Doggy day care, veterinary practices, grooming facilities and boarding kennels are not always free from fleas.
-Despite often strict rules requiring dogs to be flea free in these facilities, treatment varies from dog owner to dog owner, so fleas can easily find their way in.
+Areas that are visited by other dogs pose a risk of fleas for your pet.
+Doggy day care, grooming facilities and boarding kennels are not always free from fleas.
+Despite often strict rules requiring dogs to be flea-free in these facilities, treatment varies from one dog owner to another, so fleas can easily find their way in.

-How to prevent fleas from your dog services
+How to prevent picking up fleas at dog services

-Ask about the flea prevention protocols your dog service providers have to ensure your pet is sufficiently protected.
-It’s important to find out how they respond in the event of finding an animal under their care with fleas and how often they have outbreaks in their facilities, so you can be prepared if another arises.
+Ask your dog service providers about the flea prevention protocols in place to ensure your pet is sufficiently protected.
+It’s important to find out how they respond in the event of finding an animal under their care with fleas and how often they have outbreaks in their facilities, so you can be prepared if one happens.

 Flea hotspot #4 – Outdoors

-The cat and dog flea does not tend to live outside, as they spend their adult lives on pets or wild animals, though occasionally eggs, larvae and pupae can be found in warm sheltered areas.
-If you have experienced a flea infestation in your home, and your dog spends time outside of the house (for example, an outdoor kennel or the boot of the car), then these places will need treating too, since they can be a source of repeated infestation.
+Cat and dog fleas do not live freely outside, because they must spend their adult lives on pets or wild animals, but eggs, larvae and pupae can be found in warm, sheltered areas.
+If you have experienced a flea infestation in your home, and your dog spends time outside the house (for example, an outdoor kennel or in the car), these places must also be treated, because they can be a source of repeated infestation.

 How to protect your dog from fleas in the environment

-It’s good practice to check your dog for ticks after a walk in woodland and through long grass, so why not also regularly keep a lookout for fleas after ‘walkies’ and meeting other animals by using a flea comb?
-Flea faeces, known as flea dirt, are a tell-tale sign that your dog has fleas so look out for black specks on your dog's skin and fur.
+It’s good practice to check your dog for ticks after a play in the park or any area with long grass, so why not also keep a lookout for fleas after walks and meeting other animals by using a flea comb?
+Flea feces, known as flea dirt, are a tell-tale sign that your dog has fleas, so, look out for black specks on your dog's skin and fur.

 Flea hotspot #5 – Warmer climates

-If you’re travelling abroad with your dog, they will be exposed to different bugs and the diseases they carry.
-But in warmer regions, fleas are a particular risk because they are able to survive for longer periods in the open environment without a host, waiting to jump on your dog.
+If you’re travelling with your dog, they will be exposed to different parasites and the diseases they carry.
+In warmer regions, fleas are a particular risk, because they are able to survive for longer periods in the open environment without a host.

-How to protect your dog from fleas when abroad
+How to protect your dog from fleas when travelling

-An easy way to protect your pet from fleas and ticks while travelling abroad is to use a flea and tick treatment so you can enjoy your adventure without worrying about your pet.
-Seresto Flea and Tick Control Collar kills fleas, and repels and kills ticks before they have the chance to bite, reducing the risk of transmission of unfamiliar infectious diseases that might be carried by the bugs.
+An easy way to protect your furry friend from fleas and ticks while travelling is to use a flea and tick treatment, so you can enjoy your adventure without worrying about your pet.
+You can discuss the all the options for prevention with your veterinarian.
+Advantage®II and K9 Advantix®II flea treatment kills fleas through contact, before they get a chance to bite, reducing the risk of transmitting diseases.

-You want your dog to enjoy life, whether that’s being cosy at home or exploring the great outdoors without the irritating itch flea bites cause or, worse, skin disease and hair loss.
-With so many opportunities where your dog can pick up fleas, the most effective flea control is to use a flea product to help protect your pet by preventing fleas in the first place.
-Seresto Flea and Tick Control Collar offers complete protection for your furry best friend because the collar slowly releases the active ingredients carried across the skin and fur by the dog’s natural oils.
-There’s no mess and the simple collar design means there’s no fuss.
+You want your dog to enjoy life, whether that’s being cozy at home or exploring the great outdoors, without the irritating itch flea bites cause (or worse, skin disease and hair loss).
+With so many opportunities for your dog to pick up fleas, the most effective method of protecting your pet is to use a product that prevents fleas in the first place.